CollinDewey/terascripting/content/_index.md

 ## Collin Dewey - About Me

 I am working on my Masters of Science in Computer Science as well as a Cybersecurity Certificate from the University of Louisville.
-During my time at college I have actively engaged in the university's ACM student chapter, leading the Student Linux User Group for three years, and the Cyber Defense group for one.
+During my time at college I have actively engaged in the university's ACM student chapter, leading the Student Linux User Group for three years, and leading the [Cyber Defense Team](https://engineering.louisville.edu/cybercenter/homepage/student-activities/) since 2023.
 In Cyber Defense, my peers and I have excelled in Capture the Flag style exercises, as well as Red Team/Blue Team competitions.
 <!--I have actively engaged in UofL's ACM student chapter, where I lead the Student Linux User Group and spearhead the Cyber Defense Team.
 My peers and I have consistently excelled in capture the flag style challenges and Red Team/Blue Team competitions, putting our knowledge into action.-->